cloudfoundry-attic/copilot/README.md

 # Copilot

-To help Pilot work with Cloud Foundry
+To help Istio Pilot work with Cloud Foundry

+You probably want to deploy this using [Istio Release](https://github.com/cloudfoundry/istio-release).

+## Development

 To get started: